This post may contain affiliate links. Please read my full disclosure policy for details.

 - Lack of sleep affects your attitude by making you grumpy and unfocused.

 - It impairs your ability to think wisely and stops you from performing your best at work.

-- Since your skin and your whole body automatically change from protection mode during daytime to repair and renewal mode at night, “lack of sleep causes blood vessels to dilate, causing the look of dark circles,” explains dermatologist Sonia Badreshia-Bansal, MD, of the University of California, San Francisco.
+- Since your skin and your whole body automatically change from protection mode during the daytime to repair and renewal mode at night, “lack of sleep causes blood vessels to dilate, causing the look of dark circles,” explains dermatologist Sonia Badreshia-Bansal, MD, of the University of California, San Francisco.
 One all-nighter can lead to pimples and dark circles.
-Aside from being painful and unattractive, developing any of these conditions is surely to cause suffering and result in even more sleep loss!
+Aside from being painful and unattractive, developing any of these conditions is sure to cause suffering and result in even more sleep loss!

 - Sleep deprivation suppresses your immune system which can make you more prone to illnesses and infections.

 Why Can’t I Sleep?
 5 Reasons Why You Can’t Sleep And Are Missing Out On A Good Night’s Rest